Grounding: The Science & Benefits of Earthing

 Q5: How can I ground in a city?

-A: No. Any bare skin contact works, including your hands or simply sitting on the ground.
+A: No. Any bare skin contact works — hands, arms, or sitting.

 Q7: When is the best time to ground?